 - Coaching improves physician well-being, by Lara Solms, Psychology

 - ‘If you are dissatisfied, talk to me’.
 How general practitioners in the Netherlands respond to the rise of online rating systems, by Saskia Mekers en Olav Velthuis, Soiology

 - Leader behavior predicts employee burnout, by Roy Sijbom, Psychology

 Understanding and Optimising Health Interventions

 If we want to optimize intervention strategies to enhance human health, we need to understand how they work.
 This panel brings together researchers committed to understanding and optimizing health interventions, from four different departments (3 FMG; 1 Amsterdam UMC).
 They will integrate their theoretical and methodological expertise on health interventions to enhance our shared knowledge, and to explore and encourage future within- and between-faculty collaborations.

-- Julia van Weert / Annemiek Linn (Communication Sciences)
+- Monitoring the fidelity of health interventions: lessons learned, by Julia van Weert and Annemiek Linn (Communication Sciences)

 - Kim Oostrom / Linde Scholten (Pediatric Psychology; Amsterdam UMC)